Active ingredients per 2 capsules:

 Prostate enlargement, also known as benign prostatic hyperplasia (BPH) is a common condition that happens to almost all men as they get older.
 It is a non-cancerous increase in the size of the prostate gland and does not raise the risk for prostate cancer.
 An enlarged prostate gland causes uncomfortable urinary symptoms (known as dysuria), such as frequent urination, trouble initiating urination, weak urine stream, inability to urinate or loss of bladder control.

-In this clinical trial, 200 patients with prostate enlargement were orally administered 20 mg β-sitosterol (phytosterol) 3 times daily for 6 months.
-Compared to the control group, those treated with β-sitosterol showed a marked improvement in symptoms associated with prostate enlargement, as evaluated using International Prostate Symptom Score (IPSS), with higher scores indicating higher symptom severity.
+In this clinical trial, 200 patients with prostate problem were orally administered 20 mg β-sitosterol (phytosterol) 3 times daily for 6 months.
+Compared to the control group, those treated with β-sitosterol showed a marked improvement in symptoms associated with prostate problem, as evaluated using International Prostate Symptom Score (IPSS), with higher scores indicating higher symptom severity.

-Amyloid beta (Aβ) peptides are the main components of amyloid plaques present in the brains of Alzheimer’s disease (AD) patients.
+Amyloid beta (Aβ) peptides are the main components of amyloid plaques present in the brains of patients with brain problem.
 The peptides are derived from the amyloid precursor protein (APP), which is cleaved by beta secretase and gamma secretase to produce Aβ.
 Diets high in cholesterol have been demonstrated to stimulate Aβ formation and deposition in the brain, while downregulating the secretion of neuroprotective soluble APP α-fragment (sAPPα).
-Research has reported that red yeast rice, which possesses cholesterol-lowering, antioxidant and anti-inflammatory properties helped mitigate Aβ-induced memory deficit.
+Research has reported that red yeast rice, which helps to support healthy cholesterol level and antioxidant helped mitigate Aβ-induced memory deficit.

 This vitro study observed the effect of red yeast rice extract on the mediation of proteolytic process of APP (breakdown of Aβ peptides) in cholesterol-treated human neuroblastoma IMR32 cells.
 Results showed that red yeast rice extract suppressed cholesterol-raised β-secretase activity and further resulted in the increase of sAPPα secretion in the IMR32 cell.

 In an animal test, the effect of red yeast rice extract on memory and learning ability was evaluated in Aβ40-infused hyperlipidemic rats.
-Results showed that red yeast rice extract helped reverse the memory deficit in the water maze and passive avoidance tasks, which are common tests used to evaluate learning and memory in rodent models.
-Collectively, these findings suggested the potential neuroprotective effect of red yeast rice extract against amyloid plaque formation and development of AD (J. Agric.
+Results showed that red yeast rice extract helped support brain health.
+(J. Agric.
 Food Chem.
-58 (4), 2230–2238 (2010)).
+58 (4), 2230–2238 (2010))

 Fatty liver refers to a build-up of fat in the liver (over 5% of the total organ size), which rarely show any symptoms.
 Excessive alcohol consumption can lead to fatty liver, known as alcoholic fatty liver disease.
 In many cases though, people who drink little or no alcohol also develop fatty liver, this is known as non-alcoholic fatty liver (NAFLD).
 Research has reported strong liver protective effect of red yeast rice extract in both alcoholic fatty liver and NAFLD mice models.